mattclarkdotnet/samba_alpine/README.md

 It's a four step process to get a running system:
 1. Download the Alpine image for your Pi
 1. The `bootmedia.sh` script splits an SD card into two partitions: a 1GB boot partition is created and the rest of the card is used for data storage.
 The Alpine Linux image is then copied to the boot partition, followed by the anserfile.sh and appsetup.sh scripts.
 1. Move the SD card to the Pi, power it up, and set up the base system using the answerfile.
 If you want wifi this is where you will set that up too.
+See https://docs.alpinelinux.org/user-handbook/0.1a/Installing/setup_alpine.html
-1. Add packages and configure Samba.
+1. Add packages, format the data partition and configure Samba.

 # Download a suitable Alpine image for your Raspberry Pi